David Asante-Apeatu: Major cases

 He has led several investigations in Ghana which have led to the arrest and conviction of offenders.
 He was the lead investigator in a series of murders in Accra in 1988 that left 30 women dead; this resulted in a suspect being apprehended, found guilty, and sentenced to death.
 He also oversaw a police operation that led to the seizure of 588 kg of cocaine with a street value of about US$38 million.
 He also investigated the murder of Ya-Na Yakubu Andani, overlord of Dagbon, and the murder of Roko Frimpong, a vice president of the Ghana Commercial Bank.

 Inspector General of Police

-On 25 January 2017, Asante-Apeatu was appointed as the acting Inspector General of Police when his predecessor, John Kudalor, retired from the Ghana Police Service.
+On 25 January 2017, Asante-Apeatu was appointed the acting Inspector General of Police when his predecessor, John Kudalor, retired from the Ghana Police Service.
 He was appointed by Nana Akuffo-Addo, who had just been sworn in as the President of Ghana.

 Prior to his appointment, Asante-Apeatu was the Director General for Information Communication Technology Department at the Police Headquarters, as well as the head of the Marine Police.